On Robustness of Finetuned Transformer-based NLP Models: Results and Analysis

-For robustness analysis, we apply various text perturbation methods as detailed in Section~\ref{text-perturbations}, including the \textbf{Change char} perturbation where we replaced characters with a probability of 0.10, and the \textbf{Add text} perturbation, where we added extra words equivalent to 10\% of the existing words.
+For robustness analysis, we apply various text perturbation methods as detailed in Section~\ref{text-perturbations}, including the ``Change char'' perturbation where we replaced characters with a probability of 0.10, and the ``Add text'' perturbation, where we added extra words equivalent to 10\% of the existing words.

-We compare the robustness of the three language models in Fig.~\ref{Transformers-robustness-score}.
-The results indicate that GPT-2 is the most robust model, followed by T5 and then BERT, based on the robustness scores with respect to GLUE benchmark scores.
+Comparison of robustness of the three language models in Fig.~\ref{Transformers-robustness-score} shows that GPT-2 is the most robust model, followed by T5 and then BERT.
 This suggests that GPT-2 may be better suited for tasks that require robustness to text variations, such as natural language understanding in dynamic environments where the input may be noisy or incomplete.
 Moreover, the results reveal that the performance of all three models was significantly affected by changing characters, followed by removing nouns and verbs, highlighting the models' heavy reliance on parts-of-speech and special characters for predicting labels.
 Also, the Bias perturbation has the lowest impact on the models' robustness, indicating that the models are highly robust to gender bias in the datasets.